-caffa3d.MB implements a fully implicit finite volume method to solve the 3D Navier-Stokes equations in complex geometry, extending the 2D caffa.f by Ferziger and Peric [3].
-The next subsections introduces the mathematical model and the solver in caffa3d.MB, and the proposal of applying parallel computing techniques in the exploration of the parameters space of the model.
+caffa3d.MB implements a fully implicit finite volume method to solve the 3D Navier-Stokes equations, in complex geometry, extending the 2D caffa.f by Ferziger and Peric [3].
+The next subsections introduces the mathematical model and the solver in caffa3d.MB, and the parallel method proposed to explore the parameters space of the model.

 General program description.
-The mathematical model in caffa3d.MB considers the mass balance equations and mass momentum equations for a Newtonian incompressible flow in a gravitational field, using the Boussinesq approximation to model the floating effects induced by small density variations due to temperature.
+The mathematical model in caffa3d.MB considers the mass balance equations and mass momentum equations for a Newtonian incompressible flow in a gravitational field, using the Boussinesq approximation.
 The solver in caffa3d.MB includes block-structured, non-orthogonal, body fitted, collocated meshes for the spatial discretization and several other features to deal with complex geometries.
-For the time discretization, fully implicit two-level first order (implicit backward Euler) and three-level second order schemes are available. caffa3d.MB is mainly implemented in FORTRAN 77, including some FORTRAN 95/90 extensions.
+For the time discretization, implicit two-level first order and three-level second order schemes are available. caffa3d.MB is implemented in FORTRAN 77, including some FORTRAN 95/90 extensions.

-Performance analysis. caffa3d.MB usually involves intense computing, due to three main groups of compute-intensive tasks: i) routines for updating the coefficient matrix for each equation (momentum, mass balance, etc); ii) routines for computing the gradients of each field through Gauss theorem; and iii) solving the heptadiagonal systems of equations using the ILU SIP solver [9].
-Routines in i) and ii) imply visiting each cell interface in an ordered fashion (East faces Loop, North faces Loop, Top faces Loop) and computing the flux contributions to either the coefficient matrices or the gradients.
+caffa3d.MB usually demands a large execution time, due to three main groups of time consuming tasks: i) updating the coefficient matrix for each equation (momentum, mass balance, etc); ii) computing the gradients of each field through Gauss theorem; iii) solving the systems of equations using the ILU SIP solver [9].
+Routines in i) and ii) imply visiting each cell interface in an ordered fashion and computing the flux contributions.
 Routines in iii) mainly involve backward and forward substitutions to solve tridiagonal systems of equations.
-In fact, the ILU SIP solver is the most time consuming routine in the code, requiring up to 30% of the total computing time.
+In fact, SIPSOL is the most time consuming routine in the code (up to 30% of the total computing time).

-Software and hardware requirements. caffa3d.MB can be compiled with GNU gFORTRAN, Intel ifort, and Portland Group gf90.
-Only standard libraries are required for the compilation and the execution.
-RAM requirements vary according to the mesh size, usually in the range of 0.5 to 6 GB.
+caffa3d.MB can be compiled with GNU gFORTRAN, Intel ifort, and Portland Group gf90.
+No libraries are required for the compilation or the execution.
+RAM requirements vary according to the mesh size, in the range of 0.5 to 6 GB.

 Exploration of the caffa3d.MB parameter space.
 In engineering practice is often not enough to run a single simulation with a specific set of parameters values.
-The user usually needs to scan a large phase space -defined by a range of values- for a given number of parameters.
+The user usually needs to scan a large phase space for a given number of parameters.
 For example, a given flow problem might exhibit critical behaviors at different values of the Reynolds number (RN), and the user might be interested in simulations with a given range, incrementing its value in steps.
 To perform this experimental analysis, a large number of independent executions are needed.
 Afterward, the user might want to refine some interesting region of the parameter space at smaller intervals of RN values.
 Thus, an efficient way of organizing and distributing the parameters exploration is a useful tool in practice.
 This is the basis of the specific proposal to implement using parallel computing techniques in a grid environment.